gogs/gogs/README.md

 ### v0.3.*

+- Command `install` add flag `-u` for force update pakcages, and need to check if has downloaded same package with same version already.
 - Command `install` and `remove` give number to let user choose operate one package.
 - Command `check` add feature to update or generate gopack.json.
 - Command `install` generates dependencies configuration file.